inkVerb/VIP/201-shell/Lesson-02.md

 - `mkdir` makes a new directory this way:
   - `mkdir new-directory`
-- `mkdir` can also make a directory inside of the present working directory
 - `cd` will change the terminal's working directory this way:
   - `cd directory-to-change-to`
   - `cd ..` will move up one level in the directory tree
   - `cd ../..` will move up two levels in the directory tree
   - `cd ../directory` will move up one level in the directory tree, then into another directory from there
-  - `cd directory/subdirectory` will move in two levels of a directory
+  - `cd directory/subdirectory` will move in two levels of a directory tree
   - `cd ../../directory` will move up two levels in the directory tree, then into another directory from there
 - `ls` can list other directories these ways:
   - `ls path/to/dir`